oss-mirror/isc-bind9/doc/arm/reference.rst

    listen-on-v6 { any; };
    listen-on-v6 port 1234 { !2001:db8::/32; any; };
+   listen-on port 8853 tls example-tls { 2001:db8::100; };

-enables the name server on port 53 for any IPv6 addresses (with a single wildcard socket), and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32 (with separate sockets for each matched address).
+enables the name server to listen for standard DNS queries on port 53 of any IPv6 addresses and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32, and for DNS-over-TLS connections on port 8853 of the address 2001:db8::100.

 To instruct the server not to listen on any IPv6 address, use:

 ::

    listen-on-v6 { none; };

+.. _https_server:

+``https-server`` takes a server name, an optional port, a TLS configuration identifier, and an ``address_match_list`` of both IPv4 and IPv6 addresses.
+This sets up an HTTPS responder using the key and certificate specified in the referenced ``tls`` statement.
+The endpoint for incoming HTTPS queries must be specified using the ``https-endpoint`` option (see :ref:`Link title <https_endpoint>`).

 .. _query_address: